 Here is a quick snap I took of Nevilles pond later that day just so you can see the area I was shooting in.

 Upon my arrival I was happily surprised to see a lone male Tufted duck.
 Our divers are slowly starting to show up but the large numbers of divers will not appear until later in the fall/winter.
-I was unsure if the Tufted would approach as he appeared skittish but once I threw out some food he made a short flight in.
+I was unsure if the Tufted would approach as he appeared skittish but after a short while he came closer.

 It was nice to see the Tufted in a more pleasing setting then the usual winter scenes I've had to photograph them.